aaliddell/s2cell/README.rst

-This library does conversion between S2 cell ID, S2 token and latitude/longitude and was written as a method to understand the way the S2 cell system works; hopefully this is useful to others as a single-file reference on the process.
-All steps in the conversion are well commented and written to be understandable and functional rather than necessarily fast.
+This library does conversion between S2 cell ID, S2 token and latitude/longitude and was written as a method to understand the way the S2 cell system works; hopefully this is useful to others as a single-file reference on the process, where tracing the relevant parts from the reference C++ implementation can be somewhat daunting.
+All steps in the conversions are well commented and written to be understandable and functional rather than strictly fast, although little is different from the reference implementation.

 The library is checked against a test suite generated from the `reference C++ implementation <https://github.com/google/s2geometry>`__ to ensure conformity with the